biosails/pheniqs/docs/configuration.md

 ## Query Parameters

 Pheniqs will try to guess output format and compression from the output URL file extensions.
 You can however specify those explicitly using [URL query parameter](https://en.wikipedia.org/wiki/Query_string).
 Parameters explicitly specified in the query will override guessed parameters.
+In some cases a query parameter is the only way to specify those values because the file name is uninformative, for instance when writing to standrd output.

 | Name              | Description                                               | Type                              |
 | :-----------------| :-------------------------------------------------------- | :-------------------------------- |